 In early 2011, QNB acquired a controlling stake of 69.6 per cent. in QNB Indonesia (known as QNB Kesawan until November 2014).
 On 2 June 2014, QNB increased its stake in QNB Indonesia to 78.59 per cent. and, on 7 November 2014, QNB further increased its stake in QNB Indonesia to 82.59 per cent.
+During the first quarter of 2018, QNB increased its stake in QNB Indonesia to 90.96 per cent. and increased this further to 92.48 per cent. during the first half of 2019.

 QNB Indonesia was founded in 1913 and is headquartered in Jakarta, Indonesia.
-It operates a network of 48 branches and 67 ATMs, and had 915 employees as at 31 August 2017.
+It operates a network of 21 branches and 27 ATMs, and had 554 employees as at 31 December 2019.
 Currently, QNB has worked closely with QNB Indonesia on harmonising policies and procedures, and has developed a five-year strategy to position it as one of Indonesia's leading full-service wholesale banks, with additional focus on selected retail segment customers.